 In order to improve the quality and representation of candidate pools, all members of each hiring committee must view a recruitment and hiring workshop offered by Faculty Affairs.
 The hiring workshop provides research-based strategies and best practices for identifying candidates who will help us advance our strategic priorities.

-Register for the workshop HERE.
+Register for the EDGE training HERE.

 Guidance for Search Committees for Faculty Searches

 These guidelines are designed to serve as an organizing tool for faculty search committees as they move through the process of faculty recruitment and hiring.
 This document is organized into sections for each stage of recruitment and hiring.
 Specific actions and responsibilities are identified for the following individuals: dean or department head, the search chair, and/or entire search committee.
 The guidelines have been constructed with resources from the Offices of Faculty Affairs and policy guidance from Human Resources.
 This tool has been created with a specific focus on improving inclusion, rigor, fairness and reducing bias in recruitment and hiring.

 Access the Faculty Search Committee Guidelines.

 Guidance for Search Committees for Selection and Review of Academic Administrators and Academic Vice Presidents